Oura Health: Partnerships

 In May 2022, Oura and fashion brand Gucci launched a ring with details in 18-karat yellow gold.
 It comes with Oura's Gen3 technology.

+In November 2023, Oura and the gym brand Equinox launched Rest & Recovery Kit, which includes the third-generation Oura Ring.

+In October 2024, Oura signed a deal worth $96 million USD to supply smart rings to U.S. military personnel.
+The agreement includes Oura's data analytics services for use by the Pentagon's health department.
+Oura previously worked with the U.S. Department of Defense, including during the COVID-19 pandemic and in past collaborations with the U.S. Air Force and Navy for fatigue and health monitoring.

+In November 2024, Oura announced a partnership with the glucose monitoring company Dexcom that will allow their products to work together to give users data about their blood sugar levels and how factors such as sleep, exercise and heart rate can affect their bodies.
+Dexcom also said it would invest $75 million into Oura's next round of funding.

 Reception

 Innovation

 As a start-up, Oura Health has been praised for its innovation in the field of wearable electronics.
 The smart ring was listed as one of the Time's "100 Best Inventions of 2020" after gaining media attention from it being used by players in the NBA.

 Endorsements

 The Oura Ring has been adopted by a number of celebrities such as Jennifer Aniston, Prince Harry and Kim Kardashian, referring to her high sleep scores.
 It has been reviewed by multiple health technology analysts.

 Criticism

 Accuracy

 Oura initially received some criticism for the accuracy of their products while being also credited for it.
 A test on the second-generation ring found that on average their sleep tracking feature was only 58.9% accurate.
-However, their third-generation ring has shown significantly better accuracy in sleep tracking, making it one of the most accurate wearables.
+However, their third-generation ring has shown significantly better accuracy in sleep tracking.

 Oura's workout heart rate measurement during exercise does not (as of summer 2022) match the measurement accuracy of wearable heart rate sensors like the Polar H10.
 The ring must be very tight on the finger for the Oura Ring to measure workout heart rate.
-Otherwise, Oura might not show the heart rate information for the exercise, or the results may be incorrect.